 Donne’s A Valediction: Forbidding Mourning remains one of the greatest love poems, proving that real love is not confined to the physical realm but exists in the soul’s unbreakable bond.

-No Responses
+2 Responses